-Syst Systems Administration & Maintenance 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. $\bigcirc$ 2 Ensure financial stability & economic success.
-0 3 Nurture operational & organizational excellence.
-0 4 Be a safe, welcoming, & livable city.
-0 5 Pursue & maintain collaborative relationships & partnerships.
+Syst ems Administration & Maintenance High Med.
+Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. \bigcirc 2 Ensure financial stability & economic success.
+0 3 Nurture operational & organizational excellence. \bigcirc 4 Be a safe, welcoming, & livable city. \bigcirc 5 Pursue & maintain collaborative relationships & partnerships.
 0

 Systems Administration & Maintenance High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and promote high quality development. ) To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law enforcement.
-To be a city that is responsive to the wants and needs of our citizens.
-0 operations.
-176
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government. \cup To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and \bigcirc promote high quality development. \bigcirc To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens. \bigcirc To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law \bigcirc enforcement. \cup To be a city that is responsive to the wants and needs of our citizens.
+0

-This program an internal-only technology service.
-It indirectly promotes social equity in service delivery.
-174

-It enhances services to under-represented or under-served communities by supporting all City 175
+- 174 This program an internal-only technology service.
+It indirectly promotes social equity in service delivery. - 175 It enhances services to under-represented or under-served communities by supporting all City - 176 operations.

-Systems Administration & Maintenance Yes No ~ Mandatory?
-0 Viable alternatives for service delivery? $\bigcirc$
+Systems Administration & Maintenance Yes No ~ Mandatory? \bigcirc Viable alternatives for service delivery? \bigcirc